Buyer’s Guide to Trolling Motors for Pontoon Boats

 Step 3: Pick Accessories and Mounting Options

-Unlike your boat’s engine, the trolling motor is battery powered and does not recharge by running the motor.
-That means you’ll need to charge the batteries at home before each trip.
-So we’ll need a few accessories to hook up the charging, plus some optional accessories.
+Unlike your boat's engine, the trolling motor is battery powered and does not recharge by running the motor.
+That means you'll need to charge the batteries at home before each trip.
+So, we'll need a few accessories to hook up the charging as well as some optional accessories.

 My Personal Choice for a Deep Cycle Marine Battery

-I prefer an AGM battery that has no replaceable water in it, like this Vmaxtanks Marine AGM SLA Deep Cycle Battery (Available on Amazon).
+I prefer an AGM battery that has no replaceable water in it like the Vmaxtanks Marine AGM SLA Deep Cycle Battery (Available on Amazon).
 There's a lot more to choosing a battery for your trolling motor on your pontoon.
 If you'd like to learn more, then check out the boat battery buying guide.

 You may also be wondering if you can use a normal car battery on your pontoon.
-The answer is probably not, even though many boaters do it without trouble, pontoon boats are not as hydrodynamic as traditional boats.
+The answer is probably not.
+Even though some boaters do it without trouble, pontoon boats are not as hydrodynamic as traditional boats.
 You'll need two or even three batteries.
 We don't recommend doing that.

-Be sure to get one that is graded for marine conditions, has the connections for the number of batteries you’ll use, and be sure to get a “smart” charger to preserve the longevity of the battery.
-Going cheap on a charger is a great way to ensure you’ll spend twice as much by buying new batteries in the near future.
+Be sure to get one that is graded for marine conditions and has the connections for the number of batteries you'll use.
+Don't forget to get a "smart" charger to preserve the longevity of the battery.
+Going cheap on a charger is a great way to ensure you'll spend twice as much by buying new batteries in the near future.

 I'd get the NOCO Genius On-Board Battery Charger (Available on Amazon) if you choose to have two batteries.
 For three batteries on your 'toon, grab this Minn Kota On-Board Digital Charger (Available on Amazon).